 - Discuss ethical and legal considerations relevant to the conduct of qualitative research with 'vulnerable' individuals or groups.

-- Reflect upon how qualitative research findings can be used to enhance the quality of life of people living with dementia.
+- Reflect upon how qualitative research findings can be used to enhance the quality of life of older people and people living with dementia.

 Please note: international students should refer to this page to get an indicative course cost.